apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/DockerContainers.md

 The default behavior is disallow any privileged docker containers.
 When `docker.privileged-containers.enabled` is set to enabled, docker image can run with root privileges in the docker container, but access to host level devices are disabled.
 This allows developer and tester to run docker images from internet without causing harm to host operating system.

 When docker images have been certified by developers and testers to be trustworthy.
 The trusted image can be promoted to trusted docker registry.
-System administrator can define `docker.privileged-containers.registries`, and setup private docker registry server to promote trusted images.
+System administrator can define `docker.trusted.registries`, and setup private docker registry server to promote trusted images.

 Trusted images are allowed to mount external devices such as HDFS via NFS gateway, or host level Hadoop configuration.
 If system administrators allow writing to external volumes using `docker.allow.rw-mounts directive`, privileged docker container can have full control of host level files in the predefined volumes.